Salter Ferguson: A Spinal Cord Injury Law Firm That Gets Results

 Traumatic spinal injuries can occur when any type of external force impacts the spine, either through blunt force trauma and bruising or lacerations that sever the spine.
 The most common accidents that lead to victims with spine injuries are motor vehicle wrecks, slip-and-fall accidents (premises liability incidents), workplace accidents, sports incidents, and acts of violence.
 Despite protection from cartilage and muscle, the spinal cord is vulnerable in most types of accidents.

 Violent movements, extreme gravitational forces, and blunt forces can put too much pressure on the spinal cord and the surrounding nerves.
 This can lead to complete severing of the spinal cord and quadriplegia, or some form of incomplete spine injury.
 Either way, the victim could suffer a lifetime of impairment and medical costs.
 The entity that caused the victim’s accident may be liable for these damages.

 Contact Our Birmingham Spinal Cord Injury Law Firm Today!

-Our clients appreciate the results we achieve and the personal service we provide at every step of the process.
+Our clients appreciate the results we achieve and the personalized service we provide at every step of the process.
 To arrange a free initial consultation with a member of our legal team, contact our personal injury law firm online to speak with a dedicated member of our firm.
+You can call us at 877-653-9655.
 We offer a flexible appointment schedule to accommodate your medical appointments and your employment commitments.
 We will also schedule home or hospital visits when you are unable to travel to our office.
-From our office in Birmingham, we represent people with spinal cord injuries throughout central Alabama.
+From our office in Birmingham, we represent people with spinal cord injuries throughout Central Alabama.